Skip to main content

 from pioreactor.whoami import get_unit_name

-from pioreactor.whoami import get_latest_experiment_name
+from pioreactor.whoami import get_assigned_experiment_name

 unit = get_unit_name()

-experiment = get_latest_experiment_name()
+experiment = get_assigned_experiment_name(unit)

 st = Stirrer(